TaskManager

 Tip

-A pre-compiled sequential version of Abinit for Linux and OSx can be installed directly from the abinit-channel on the anaconda cloud with:
+A pre-compiled sequential version of Abinit for Linux and OSx can be installed directly from the conda-forge channel with:

 conda install abinit --channel abinit